Cindy Stumpo

 Cindy Stumpo is an American entrepreneur and residential contractor.
 She is the founder of C. Stumpo Development, a privately owned custom home builder and developer based in eastern Massachusetts.
 Stumpo and her work have been featured in numerous national publications, including Forbes Magazine calling her one of the most successful residential contractors in Massachusetts.
-Her construction work, dynamic personality became a television series HGTV called Tough As Nails.
+Her construction work became a television series HGTV called Tough As Nails.
 WBZ News Radio tapped Stumpo to continue her work in the media, "Cindy Stumpo is Tough As Nails" is now a weekly radio show on iHeart Radio.
 The show is about "building a house, and building a life".

 Early life and education

 Stumpo was born Cindy Robin Leonard in Brookline, Massachusetts in 1956 to Robert Leonard and Beverly Hartstone.
 Her father is half Jewish and half Sicilian, and her mother was born into a Jewish family.
 Her family name was originally Leonardi, but her grandfather changed the family name to Leonard.
 Stumpo grew up in West Peabody, Massachusetts and Newton, Massachusetts, attributing both towns to her career success.
 She graduated from Newton High School and went on to earn her degree in General Construction from Wentworth Institute of Technology in Boston, Massachusetts.

 Stumpo was not eligible to be grandfathered in as a contractor because her father nor her grandfather were contractors.
 Subsequently, she had to take the test for her general contractors license.
 She passed the test on her first try and became one of the first women in Massachusetts to receive licensure without being grandfathered.